Skip to main content

 Direct Growth Hormone Administration

-The first approach involves the administration of recombinant (rhGH).
+The first approach involves the administration of recombinant human growth hormone (rhGH).
 This is a bioidentical, synthetic version of the final product, the GH molecule itself.
 This method can be conceptualized as bypassing your body’s entire internal production chain.
 Instead of sending a work order to your pituitary gland, you are delivering the finished product directly to the loading dock.

 The effect is potent and immediate, as circulating levels of GH rise predictably upon administration.
 This direct intervention ensures that the hormone is present to act on cells throughout the body, stimulating processes like tissue repair and influencing metabolism.